AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-108-nuclear-waste-policy/frontmatter.md

 10108.
 Applicability to transportation.

+10109.
+Biennial report on the spent nuclear fuel and high-level radioactive waste inventory in the United States.

 #### SUBCHAPTER I—DISPOSAL AND STORAGE OF HIGH-LEVEL RADIOACTIVE WASTE, SPENT NUCLEAR FUEL, AND LOW-LEVEL RADIOACTIVE WASTE ####

 10121.
 State and affected Indian tribe participation in development of proposed repositories for defense waste.